saulpierotti/markdown_notebook/AG.md

 * A phenotype is an observable charachteristic
 * Comparative genomics is the study of genomic differences between species
 	* It is really helpful for genome annotation
-* The first draft of the human genome was completed in 2001, and the HGP was started in 1990, and the HGP was started in 1990
+* The first draft of the human genome was completed in 2001, and the HGP was started in 1990
 * 3% of human DNA is coding
 * Repetitive sequences are problematic for assembling genomes
 * Nuclear DNA is 99.99% identical among individuals, while mitochondrial genome is more similar